zizitizi/my-devops-Roadmap/practice/myfullsenarioforwordpres.md

 # wordpress installtion senario

-this is my designed full senario for wordpress installation
+this is my designed full senario for wordpress installation, we have 4 node totally. we let one for nfs and haproxy that we right script for backup it weekly.
+3 other node for installing wordpress and mysql containers.

 ## 1- designing arcitecture